AdrianScott/sdk-starter-kit/README.md

-# AZTEC SDK Starter Kit
+# DEPRECATED -- AZTEC SDK Starter Kit

+DEPRECATED, refer to [docs.aztec.network](https://docs.aztec.network/) for current documentation.

 This repository helps developers deploy AZTEC to Ganache or a testnet and start building a dApp using [AZTEC SDK](https://docs.aztecprotocol.com).